John L. Magee (artist)

 John L. Magee (c.
 1820–1870s?) was an American artist, lithographer, and engraver.

 Magee was born in New York.
-M He created lithographs for New York publishing companies and exhibited three paintings at the National Academy of Design, including The Mischievous Boy (1844).
-He moved to Philadelphia sometime after 1852, where he would publish prints based on news and sports events.
+He created lithographs for New York publishing companies, including for Nathaniel Currier, and exhibited three paintings at the National Academy of Design, including The Mischievous Boy, in 1844.
+He began his own business in 1850, and moved to Philadelphia, Pennsylvania in ~1852, where he would publish prints based on news and sports events.
+He would become well known for his political art.
+His last publications would be published in 1866-1867.

+Magee was an opponent of Slavery, and later the Confederacy and Andrew Johnson.
+His political cartoons positively depicted Winfield Scott, John C. Fremont, and other figures of the Whig Party and Republican Party.